High Potential Individual Visa UK – 2025 Guide

 - A statement from Ecctis after they’ve checked that your qualification is eligible

-Additionally, if you’ve applied to Ecctis to confirm that your qualification was taught in English, you will need to provide an ‘Academic Qualification Level Statement and English Language Proficiency Statement’.
+If you’ve applied to Ecctis to confirm that your qualification was taught in English, you must provide an ‘Academic Qualification Level Statement and English Language Proficiency Statement’.

-You may also be asked to provide the following documents, depending on your personal circumstances:
+You may also be asked to provide the following documents, depending on your circumstances:

-- Proof of your relationship with your partner or children if they’re applying with you
+- Evidence of your relationship with your partner or children if they’re applying with you

 - Your tuberculosis test results if you’re from a required country

-Note that you will need to provide a certified translation of any documents that aren’t in either English or Welsh.
+Note that you must provide a certified translation of any documents that aren’t in either English or Welsh.

 How to Apply If You’re Outside the UK